 Online Editor, News and Features

-Georgia is a Melbourne-based editor and writer.
+Georgia is an editor and writer based in Melbourne/Naarm.
 She holds a Masters in Creative Writing, Editing and Publishing, and has a particular interest in the retelling and reinterpretation of stories.
 Her work can be found in Antithesis Journal, Seizure and elsewhere around the internet.

 Online Editor, Features and Community